I wrote a few years ago about some innovations that changed the world.

 Sometimes the most impactful innovations do not reveal themselves as world-changers for years or decades after they are introduced; one great example is the invention of movable type – invented in China in the 11th century, it was 300 years before Gutenburg invented his press which led to the mass distribution of printed materials and the Protestant Reformation.

 1. The Mobile Phone (1973)

-What’s changed most dramatically in 40 years is not just the size of the phone (Motorola’s first prototype weighed 2.5 pounds) but the functionality.
-Because now we can use these devices to do things the inventors never imagined: send and receive messages and emails in real time; search the Internet for infinite amounts of data (BTW, the modern Internet was still 20 years away when Motorola introduced the cell phone); and, most importantly, use cell phones as a way to market to potential customers, and serve existing customers.
+What’s changed most dramatically in 40 years is not just the phone’s size (Motorola’s prototype weighed 2.5 pounds) but the functionality.
+Because now we can use these devices to do things the inventors never imagined: send and receive messages and emails in real-time; search the Internet for infinite amounts of data (BTW, the modern Internet was still 20 years away when Motorola introduced the cell phone); and, most importantly, use cell phones as a way to market to potential customers, and serve existing customers.

 The most amazing thing of all?
 “Mobile” is not just the label for the invention itself, the device, but has now evolved to become a nascent and rapidly growing industry of its own.
 And to think it all began with a device that, in its first iteration, offered just 30 minutes of talk time and a battery that took ten hours to recharge!
 (Photo: Wikimedia)

 Used to be (like a waaaaay long time ago) that we used precious metals, crude coinage, or even livestock when we needed to buy stuff.

 This worked well enough when our world was small, and w knew well the folks we were transacting with, but as the wheel came into popular use.
 We began to range further afield to go a-trading.
 It became less and less practical to carry around heavy metal or schlep the cattle to pay for our goods.

 The world needed a commonly accepted form of payment – something easy to carry around, that in itself had no intrinsic value but that would be recognized by all who passed it along as being a form of credit.